-This policy was approved by governors in February 2024 Adopted on 1st March 2024 This policy will be reviewed annually on or before January 2025
+This policy was approved by governors in January 2025 Adopted in January 2025 This policy will be reviewed annually on or before January 2026

 Critical Incident Policy

 Introduction

 Schools, under normal circumstances, provide a safe and secure environment for all children to learn, develop and grow in.
 Unfortunately, crises or tragedies can occur and can result in significant distress for all individuals involved as well as for the school as a whole.
 A school can be affected in a number of ways, for instance, if a pupil or member of staff dies, the whole school may feel the loss; or, when pupils who have suffered shock or injury return to school, they may need to be treated with particular sensitivity.
 There are any number of possibilities requiring any number of responses and this policy outlines some of the procedures the school will take if such an incident presents itself.